 They Meet Your Needs (and Vice-Versa)

-People in committed relationships are committed because they are meeting each other’s needs.
-Everyone has different needs (e.g., some people desire sex every day while others want a partner to provide for them financially), so if partners are meeting each others’ needs, they are likely very committed to the relationship.
-If you are trying to find a way to make your partner more committed, do a good job of meeting their needs—do it better than anyone else could.
+Those who choose to be in relationships are committed because they are meeting each other’s needs.
+Everyone has different needs (e.g., some people desire sex every day, while others want a partner who's comfortable with giving them some independence), so if partners are meeting each others’ needs, they are likely very committed to the relationship.
+If you are trying to find a way to make your partner more committed, do a good job of meeting their needs.